Dee Brasseur

 Deanna Marie "Dee" Brasseur, CM (born September 9, 1953) is a Canadian retired military officer (Major).
-She is one of the first three women to earn her wings as a Canadian Forces (C.F.) military pilot for active duty and also one of the first of two female CF-18 Hornet fighter pilots in the world.
+She is credited as being Canada's very first female fighter pilot, one of the first three women to earn her wings as a Canadian Forces military pilot for active duty, and one of the first two female CF-18 Hornet fighter pilots in the world.